joaomcm/Semantic-3D-Mapping-Uncertainty-Calibration/README.md

 For reproducing our ObjectGoalNavigation results, please check our fork of PEANUT (https://github.com/joaomcm/PEANUT/tree/traditional_mapping)- since the code for those experiments has been kept on a separate repository for organization reasons.
+Additional scripts for performing 2D and 3D temperature and vector calibration can be found in the folder calibration_experiments
+Additional scripts for finetuning Segformer and ESANet for ScanNet use can be found in the dataset_creation_and_finetuning folder.

+## Instructions on estimating the GLFS model parameters:

+1) run the script ```python create_h5py_dataset ``` for whichever model you wish to use, for both splits, i.e. --model_type {ESANet/Segformer} and --split {train/validation}

+2) run the script ```train_combined_model```, specifying the model to train, i.e. --model_to_train {ESANet,Segformer}.
+By default, Segformer is used.

+The results of the training should be registered to weights and biases so you can save them at their appropriate locations for loading during GLFS reconstruction.